trebor/algebranch/README.md

 ## Help Needed

-This project uses [mathjs](https://github.com/josdejong/mathjs) to parse an expression into a tree structure which can be manipulated, then uses [MathJax](https://github.com/mathjax/MathJax) to beautifully display the expression in the browser.
-Currently I have no way to map browser DOM elements to nodes in expression tree.
+Generally, I could use additional collaborators.
+Specifically, this project uses [mathjs](https://github.com/josdejong/mathjs) to parse an expression into a tree structure which can be manipulated, then uses [MathJax](https://github.com/mathjax/MathJax) to beautifully display the expression in the browser.
+Currently I have no way to map browser DOM elements to nodes in the expression tree.
 I could use some help figuring out how to do that.